Low-Carb Foil Packet Dinner

 - I haven't tried cooking these in the oven, but I'd try 400F/200C for 20-25 minutes and then checking one packet to see if the chicken is done.

-- You can sprinkle the Foil Dinners with a little coarsely grated Parmesan cheese if desired!
+- You can sprinkle the Foil Packet Dinners with a little coarsely grated Parmesan cheese if desired!

 Notes

-The Spike Seasoning (affiliate link) is definitely optional so don't stress over it if you can't find that or don't want to buy it.
+The Spike Seasoning (affiliate link) is optional so don't worry if you can't find that or don't want to buy it.

-This recipe created by Kalyn sometime before 2005 and made for one of the Denny Family Campouts years and years ago.
+This recipe created by Kalyn sometime before 2005 and first made for one of the Denny Family Campouts years and years ago!

 Nutrition Information